 The outbreak of COVID-19 has had, and another pandemic in the future could similarly have, significant repercussions across regional and global economies and financial markets.
 The global impact of the outbreak has been rapidly evolving and many countries, including the United States, have reacted by instituting a wide variety of control measures including states of emergency, mandatory quarantines, implementing "shelter in place" orders, broader closures, and restricting travel and large gatherings.
-Many experts predict that the outbreak will trigger a period of material global economic slowdown or a global recession.
+Furthermore, the outbreak has triggered a global economic recession.

 COVID-19 has disrupted our business and has had a material adverse effect, and will continue to materially adversely impact and disrupt, our business, financial performance and condition, operating results and cash flows.
 The effects of the pandemic on the hotel industry are unprecedented.
 Global demand for lodging has been drastically reduced and occupancy levels have reached historic lows.
-Since late February, we have experienced a significant decline in occupancy and RevPAR associated with COVID-19 throughout our portfolio and as of the date hereof, we have temporarily suspended operations at more than 50% of our hotels.
-The remainder of our hotels are currently operating at significantly reduced levels; however, we may need or elect to temporarily suspend the operations at additional hotels in the future as a result of the COVID-19 pandemic.
-It is not currently known when the suspended operations at our hotels will resume at any level, or if we will need to suspend operations at additional hotels.
+Since late February, we have experienced a significant decline in occupancy and RevPAR associated with COVID-19 throughout our portfolio and as a result we previously announced the suspension of operations at 57 of our hotel properties.
+As government mandated stay-in-place orders are lifted, we have developed a framework to open hotels in a socially and financially responsible way.
+As of June 30, 2020, we had reopened 21 hotels; we subsequently have reopened 15 hotels and will continue to evaluate reopening additional hotel properties based on market conditions.
+All of our open hotels are currently operating at significantly reduced levels.
+In addition, we may need or elect to temporarily suspend the operations at our hotels in the future as a result of the COVID-19 pandemic.
+It is not currently known when the suspended operations at our closed hotels will resume at any level, or if we will need to suspend operations at additional hotels.